sr320/paper-pano-go/manuscript/methods/04-cpg.md

 where l is the number of nucleotides in the contig.

 Only annotated sequences were used for calculation of CpG O/E to increase the likelihood that sequences were oriented in the 5' to 3' direction.

-For subsequent analyses, we set minimum and maximum limits for CpG O/E at 0.001 and 1.5, respectively, to exclude outliers.
-Details of germline methylation prediction methods are provided in jupyter notebooks
+$$$$NEED TO CHECK AND SEE IF DIRECTION MATTERS$$$$$